 How to Prepare for an interview

-In preparation for an interview a host should come up with questions for the guest beforehand.
+In preparation for an interview, a host should have a list of questions.
 The amount of questions depends on the amount of time expected for the interview.
-For a 30 minute interview a host should have half a page of questions and another half page for every additional 30 minutes.
-The reason for this strategy of preparation is to avoid having some time left and having no questions for the guest.
-Another reason is some parts of the interview might need to be cut which might make the episode shorter than expected if a host is not prepared.
-If some questions are left unanswered then there’s no problem, have them as a guest for a second time.
+For a 30 minute interview, a host should have half a page of questions.
+Another half-page for every extra 30 minutes.
+This strategy of preparation is to avoid having some time left and having no questions for the guest.
+At the same time, the interview might need editing.
+Which might make the episode shorter than expected if a host is not prepared.
+If every question is not answered, then there's no problem, have them as a guest for a second time.

 Map out the interview

-For some guests being a guest might be their first experience with podcasting.
-The guest might start their own podcast after being a guest.
-There is a chance they might invite the host of the podcast to be a guest on their new podcast.
-This gives the host an opportunity for the audience of the podcast to grow by being a guest on a podcast.
+For some guests the interview might be their first experience with podcasting.
+The guest might start their own podcast after being interviewed.
+There is a chance they might invite the host to be a guest on their new podcast.
+This allows the audience of the podcast to grow by being a guest on a podcast.